ibm-cloud-docs/power-iaas/registering-linux.md

 1. Find and edit the following line within the `/etc/sysctl.conf` file (replacing `0` with `1` if required): `net.ipv4.ip_forward = 1`.
 2. To perform the update to the `sysctl.conf` file, enter the following command: `sysctl -p /etc/sysctl.conf`.
 3. Finally, configure the source NAT by entering the following command: `iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE`.

+# Configuring Linux VMs to use SNAT Router
+1. Deploy Linux VMs that will be using the SNAT Router to access internet with the private network being being routed by the SNAT Router.
+2. Ensure that default router for the VM is set to the SNAT Router IP on the private network.